Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 HTML Context and Escaping
 =========================

-The outtermost context of an HTML file is HTML.
+The outermost context of an HTML file is HTML.
 In an HTML context inside an HTML file, data is kept safe by HTML-escaping.

 How HTML-Escaping Makes HTML Safe